 d.
 Result in the Tax Court.
-The Tax Court totally rejected Mr. Mitchell's approach.
-Judge Kerrigan bluntly noted that "[w]e do not engage in imaginary scenarios as to who a purchaser might be," citing Estate of Giustina v.
+The Tax Court totally rejected Mr. Mitchell's approach that a buyer of the 99.8% class B interest would start by seeking to buy the 0.2% class A controlling interest, which Mr. Mitchell assumed (without empirical data) could be purchased for a 5% premium.
+His approach would have almost eliminated any entity-level discounts (leaving a discount of just over 1.4%).
+Judge Kerrigan stated that the facts did not show that the scenario assumed by Mr. Mitchell was "reasonably probable" and bluntly noted that "[w]e do not engage in imaginary scenarios as to who a purchaser might be," citing Estate of Giustina v.
 Commissioner, 586 F. App'x 417, 418 (9th Cir.
 2014), rev'g and rem'g T.C.
 Memo.
 2011-141.
 (In a similar context in Estate of Jones v.
 Commissioner, T.C.
 Memo.
 2019-101, discussed here and available at www.bessemertrust.com/for-professional-partners/advisor-insights, Judge Pugh had also cited Giustina, in that case rejecting rather than affirming an asset-based approach.)
 In Grieve, Judge Kerrigan added:

 Mr. Mitchell's valuations relied on an additional action [that is, in addition to a hypothetical sale of the 99.8% class B units].
 He concluded that to determine the value of what a willing buyer would pay and what a willing seller would seek for the class B [nonvoting] units, a premium to purchase the class A [voting] units has to be taken into account.
 Elements affecting the value that depend upon events within the realm of possibility should not be considered if the events are not shown to be reasonably probable [citing Olson v.
 United States, 292 U.S. 246, 257 (1934)].
 The facts do not show that it is reasonably probable that a willing seller or a willing buyer of the class B units would also buy the class A units and that the class A units would be available to purchase.
-To determine the fair market values of the class B units we look at the willing buyer and willing seller of the class A units.
+To determine the fair market values of the class B units we look at the willing buyer and willing seller of the class B units, and not the willing buyer and willing seller of the class A units.